Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/configuring-vue.md

 instance, if you need multiple Vue apps on the same page you should create multiple xoram instances.

-If you need to have your application present in multiple places on the page, if your app is a modal ui that can be opened from multiple interactive elements on the page, you can use the [`<Teleport/>`]( https://vuejs.org/guide/built-ins/teleport.html) component provided by Vue.
+If you need to have your application present in multiple places on the page, for example a modal ui that can be opened from multiple interactive elements on the page, you can use the [`<Teleport/>`]( https://vuejs.org/guide/built-ins/teleport.html) component provided by Vue.